 - Fever, unexplained weight loss, or other signs of illness

-You will be asked about your symptoms and medical history.
+The doctor will ask about your symptoms and health history.
 A physical exam will be done.
-The exam will focus on your back, hips, and legs.
-The doctor may test for strength, flexibility, sensation, and reflexes.
+The exam will focus on the back, hips, and legs.

 Imaging tests are rarely needed.
-They may be done for pain that is severe or does not respond to treatment.
-If needed, imaging tests options include:
+They may be done for pain that is severe or does not get better with treatment.
+They may be taken with: